thenfour/Somatic/README.md

 It's pretty reliable but not 100% perfect -- it does introduce lag, and it's harder to do things like make realtime updates.
 Could be solved but introduces complexity.

+## Why an `<iframe>`?

+because the tic80 will capture input from its whole `document` which conflicts with Somatic.
+It has to be isolated.

 # dev stuff

 ```